rwaldron/idiomatic.js/readme.md

 ### Build & Deployment Process

-Projects should always attempt to include some generic means by which source can be compressed in preparation for production use.
-Some popular and proven tools include the JavaScript-based [Uglify.js](https://github.com/mishoo/UglifyJS), as well as the Java-based [Google Closure Compiler](http://code.google.com/closure/compiler/) and [YUI Compressor](http://developer.yahoo.com/yui/compressor/).
-Choose one and support it.
+Projects should always attempt to include some generic means by which source can be linted, tested and compressed in preparation for production use.
+For this task,  [grunt](https://github.com/cowboy/grunt) by Ben Alman is second to none and has officially replaced the "kits/" directory of this repo.

-You can now find a functional, generic "build kit" in the `/kits` directory of this repository.
-Usage is easy: 1) copy the contents of a kit found in `/kits` to a new working directory, 2) save your project .js file in the `/src` directory, 3) put the name of the project in `project.txt`, 4) run `make` from command line.
-(Even easier directions: replace occurrences of "foo")

 ### Test Facility